MSLNZ/msl-package-manager/docs/new_package_readme.rst

    See the :ref:`condatests-ini` section for an example if you want to run pytest_ with custom options without modifying any of these configuration files.

-Create the documentation files, uses `sphinx-build <https://www.sphinx-doc.org/en/latest/man/sphinx-build.html>`_.
+Create the documentation files, uses sphinx-build_.
 The documentation can be viewed by opening **docs/_build/html/index.html**

 .. code-block:: console